So often I am asked how Brighter Days Grief Center came to be.

 Like many founders, I have a story…actually, my family has a story.
-I sometimes share it with more emotion than I would like but nevertheless, I tell it because it brought me here.
+I sometimes share it with a little more emotion than I would like but nevertheless, I tell it because it brought me here.

 Yet, no matter how much we have to offer, and no matter how welcoming our space, it does not change the fact that our presence is also a reminder of pain.
 A pain felt by so many families that can never be compared, or judged, or reversed.

-So, rather than try to repair the irreparable, we offer our support, our compassion, and our wide open hearts.
+So, rather than try to repair the irreparable we offer our support, our compassion and our wide open hearts.

 We don’t leave after the funeral.
-We don’t judge where you are at or how you choose to grieve, or give you a fictional timeline in which to do so.
+We don’t judge where you are at or how you choose to grieve or give you a fictional timeline in which to do so.

 We don’t expect you to be strong when you meet with us or to know what questions to ask, and we certainly don’t expect your pain to disappear just because we are here.